ceiling fan mounted on wood ceiling showing blade and motor housing

 Do ceiling fan lights increase the amp draw?

 Absolutely.
 LED lights add about 0.1-0.3 amps, while incandescent bulbs can add 0.3-0.6 amps.
-I switched to LEDs to keep my fan’s total draw under 0.7 amps.
+Switching to LEDs keeps a typical fan’s total draw under 0.7 amps.

 Are smart ceiling fans more energy-efficient?

 Yes, many smart fans use DC motors and LEDs, drawing as little as 0.2-0.3 amps.
-Mine adjusts speed automatically, which saves energy compared to standard fans.
+Speed sensors that adjust automatically to room temperature save additional energy compared to standard fans.

 How often should I clean my ceiling fan?